 Soft contact lenses are made from light and flexible plastic, as opposed to hard (or rigid gas permeable) contacts that are formed out of a firmer and more durable plastic.
 This allows them to be more breathable than their hard counterparts, keeping eyes fresher for longer.

-Some contact lenses are also made from silicone hydrogel, an advanced plastic material.
-Silicone hydrogel lenses work to absorb and lock in water during wear.
+Some contact lenses are also made from silicone hydrogel material, an advanced plastic material.
+Silicone hydrogel contact lenses work to absorb and lock in water during wear.
 This keeps the lens soft and comfortable, also keeping your eyes well-hydrated and fresh.
 One of the major benefits of silicone hydrogel lenses is their extremely high level of breathability – up to six times the amount of oxygen is allowed to flow through the lens to your eye when compared to other soft contact lenses.

 When it comes to contacts, does one size fit all?